vberlier/goomy/README.md

 ### Component

-The framework lets you interact with the internal component instances through lightweight reference wrappers that provide a nice and clean API.
+The framework lets you interact with the internal component instances through lightweight reference wrappers.

 Instances of each type of component are internally stored contiguously in memory in separate standard `std::vector`, in a very similar way to how entities are stored internally as well.
 The engine guarantees that the vectors holding the components internally will not be mutated during the frame by buffering component creation and deletion in separate containers, which in turn means that component reference wrappers are valid for the entire frame.